wcarmon/docs/rust/lifetimes.md

 1. Not required for Owned types (eg. [String](https://doc.rust-lang.org/std/string/struct.String.html), [PathBuf](https://doc.rust-lang.org/stable/std/path/struct.PathBuf.html))
 1. Not required for smart pointers (because the variables which reference them have a lifetime)
 1. Useful for sharing immutable data (avoiding unnecessary allocations)
-    1. This is huge for performance
+    1. This is huge for performance.
-    1. This avoids unnecessary deallocation (`free`) too
+    1. This avoids unnecessary deallocation (`free`) too.
-    1. This reduces memory corruption
+    1. This reduces memory footprint.
 1. Only need to specify lifetimes on ...
     1. structs with borrowed fields
     1. functions with borrowed **return** types